The Bankrate promise

 - Be sure to include child support payments if your custodial parent receives them.

-- When listing your parents’ education level, do this for only your biological or adoptive parents — it’s not required to include this information about your stepparent unless they’ve adopted you.
+- When listing your parents’ education level, do this for only your biological or adoptive parents.
+It is not required to include this information about your stepparent unless they have adopted you.

 If you have any questions about the FAFSA or any additional requirements you may need to meet based on your situation, don’t hesitate to contact your school’s financial aid office.
 You may also consider asking your parents for help with the application process.